 Joshua Lowcock publishes a weekly email newsletter for his colleagues summarizing the latest news in digital media, marketing and technology of the week.
 The email newsletter has been published for over 2 years.
 The Last Week in Digital Media blog has an archive of most old newsletters.

-Copies of the email are published as a blog on this page, primarily so there is a fully searchable archive.
+Copies of the Last Week in Digital Media email are published as a blog on this page, primarily so there is a fully searchable archive.
 Use the search box to the right (it will search the whole site, not just the newsletters).
 There are ads on the search results pages (Google requirement) so you may need to scroll down for actual results content.

 The Last Week in Digital Media blog is currently published every Sunday afternoon U.S. EST (New York).
 There is no newsletter during major US holidays, vacation days, or in the event of a major business or personal conflict.

 The Last Week in Digital Media Podcast is currently in beta.
 If you’re interested in hearing the news, head over to the podcast page.
 I am using a text to speech service to create the podcast, so it’s not human but it does work.

 We’re only weeks away from the Facebook and Google developer conferences, so the media, data and tech stream of news is slowing to a trickle.
 INDUSTRY NEWS Firefox has updated their iOS browser to firewall tracking data by default and comes off the back of the previous desktop update which quarantines Facebook data.
 Firefox’s desktop market share sits in the low teens and on iOS even lower.
 So it’s unlikely to have any material impact on ad targeting, delivery, etc. there’s an FCC filing from Snapchat that hints at a new pair of Spectacles.
 Sadly no photos/sketches of Spectacles v2 ...Read More